fiznool/tomspencer.dev/src/content/blog/2023-12-31-thoughts-on-expo.md

 ## Conclusion

 If I was starting a new React Native project today, I wouldn't hesitate to build it with Expo.
 It's evident that it has grown from a mere framework extension to an indispensable tool in the React Native ecosystem.
 Its ease of use, comprehensive package ecosystem, and innovative approach to native code management make it a compelling choice for developers.

+I'm looking forward to seeing what the Expo team launches in 2024!